Vendor management system (VMS) - Definition, types, and benefits

 Vendor management is an interwoven, multi-step process used to organize all the aspects of initiating and preserving relationships with vendors.
 Vendors are facilitators of goods and services which a company requires for its functioning.

-The buyer or purchasing company (your business) will be required to maintain documents, contracts, and other business partnership information.
 This process also includes exploring and scrutinizing appropriate vendors, examining the quality of work, supervising and maintaining performance and standards, and establishing safe payment methods.

 Vendor management